alexgo-io/alexlab-doc/docs/legacy/lend-and-borrow/how-to-borrow.md

 # 💸 How To Borrow

 First， you’ll need to select the token you wish to borrow.
-Visit the[ ALEX DAPP](http://app.alexlab.co/), connect to Hiro wallet (upper right corner), go to the “LEND” tab on the top menu, and see a list of available tokens.
+Visit the[ ALEX DAPP](http://app.alexlab.co/), connect to Hiro wallet (upper right corner), go to the `LEND` tab on the top menu, and see a list of available tokens.

 ### Borrow <a href="#id-7b15" id="id-7b15"></a>